tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 denial of service attacks by generating random encrypted SNI values and forcing the multiplexed server to spend resources in useless decryption attempts.

-It may be argued that this is not an important DOS avenue, as regular TLS connection attempts also require the server to perform a number of cryptographic operations.
+It may be argued that this is not an important Denial of Service Attacks (DoS) avenue, as regular TLS connection attempts also require the server to perform a number of cryptographic operations.
 However, in many cases, the SNI decryption will have to be performed by a front-end component with limited resources, while the TLS operations are performed by the component dedicated to their respective services.
-SNI-based DOS attacks could target the front-end component.
+SNI-based DoS attacks could target the front-end component.

 ## Do not stick out {#snireqdontstickout}